 The city is rich in museums, which is logical since art, culture, and religion were very present in the past.
 Some interesting things at a glance:

-📍 Onze Lieve Vrouwwekerk: one of the iconic towers of the city.
+📍 Onze Lieve Vrouwwekerk: One of the iconic towers of the city.
 It is 115.5 meters high, making it the second-tallest brick church tower in the world.
 The showpiece on display in this church is Michelangelo’s Madonna and Child.

 Beer, beer, beer